La planta de albahaca: The Three Children with the Sun, the Moon and the Morningstar

 In the second tale in de Bettini's compilation, collected from an informant named Rosario Pastrana de Gómez, in Catamarca, with the title Los tres hijos con el sol, la luna y el lucero ("The Three Children with the Sun, the Moon and the Morningstar"), three poor sisters live together, and one of them has a "virtue".
 One day, she declares to her sisters she will marry the king and bear him a son with the Sun on the front, a girl with the Moon and a third child, a boy, with a "lucero" (the morning star).
 The king, who was interested in the girl, decides to marry the maiden to check if what she said will become true.
 The maiden takes her sisters to be her companions at the palace, but they are secretly harbouring ill-will toward her and are interested in the king himself.
 The queen gives birth to a boy with the Sun, who they cast in a stream and replace for a piece of liver.
-In the following year, the queen bears a girl with the Moon, who is also cast in the water and replaces by a piece of material.
+The following year, the queen bears a girl with the Moon, who is also cast in the water and replaced by a piece of material.
 In the third year, the queen bears the boy with the lucero, who the sisters cast in the water and replace for a third object.
 The king is angry at his wife's false promises and orders her to be walled up, but still fed.
 As for the children, a garden-keeper finds the babies and raises them.
 As they grow up, the garden-keeper asks them to hide their astral birthmarks with a kerchief.
-When they are older, the siblings, who have a wise bird, advises them to invite the king for a meal.
+When they are older, a wise bird that the siblings have advises them to invite the king for a meal.
 It happens thus, and the king attends a dinner at the garden-keeper's house.
 The king notices the children's veiled heads, and is given a plate with three stones: one white, one black and the other of a bay colour.
 The king says he cannot eat such a dish, to which the bird retorts with a question, asking him how he could be fooled by his sisters-in-law.
 The bird then flies to the children and removes their kerchief, revealing their birthmarks that prove the queen was true to her word.
 The king then embraces his children and rescues his wife from her prison.